a4abhishekkmr/MemeShareApp/README.md

 - Screen on while using the App.
 - Access to all sharing apps present on the phone.

-The "Run at startup" permission is only used if Auto-Sync feature is enabled and is not utilised otherwise.
 The network access permissions are made use of for downloading content.
-The external storage permission is used to cache article images for viewing offline.
+The external and internal storage permission is not used so can't be viewd offline.

 ## Contributing